 Don’t take the bait.

-Follow these tips to find responsible breeders.
+Follow these tips on how to find a reputable dog breeder.
 It may seem like a bit of work, but when else do you get the chance to choose a member of your family?

 The web’s a great place to start doing your dog breeder due diligence.
 Google the breed you’re searching for along with your location and start perusing breeder websites.
 Quality breeders often belong to their breed’s American Kennel Club (AKC) parent club, which they’ll mention on their site.
 To join, they’re usually required to sign a code of ethics that includes mandated health testing and a disavowal of breeding fads.